timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 and/or a Content Delivery Network for its RRDP content without interfering with the other functions.

+## URI Query Usage

+The URIs for the RRDP files MUST NOT use any query as described in section 4.2.2 of [@!RFC9110].
+If a CDN or caching server is used to serve the RRDP repository, then it MUST ignore any query included by the client.

 ## Bandwidth and Data Usage

 The bandwidth needed for RRDP evolves and depends on many parameters.
 These